zzxwill/odps/intl.en-US/User Guide/Common commands/Instance.md

 **Action:**

-The information of instances created by current users is displayed.
+Displays the information about the instances created by the current users.

 **Parameters information is as follows:**

--   startdate、enddate：returns the information about the instances during specified period \(from startdate to enddate\).
-The following format must be met: yyyy-mm-dd, precision to the day.
+-   startdate、enddate: Returns the instance information during the specified period \(from startdate to enddate\) in the yyyy-mm-dd format and the unit is ‘day’.
 The parameters are optional.
-If the parameters are left unspecified, instances submitted within three days are returned.
+If the parameters are not specified, instances submitted within three days are returned by default.
--    number： Specify the number of instance to be showed.In accordance with the time scheduling, return N \(number\) instances nearest to the current time.
+-    number: Specifies the number of instances to be displayed.
+Based on the scheduled time, return N \(number\) instances nearest to the current time.
 If it is not specified, all instances that meet the requirements are shown.
-In chronological order, the specified number of instances most recently preceding the current time are returned.
--   -all：The information of all instances meeting requirements is returned.
-Note: The user executing the command needs to have list permission for the project.
+-   -all: The information of all instances that meet requirements is returned.
+To execute the command, the user must have the 'list' permission  for the project.
--   The output items: Include StartTime \(the time accurate to seconds\), RunTime \(s\), Status \(including Waiting, Success, Failed, Running, Cancelled, and Suspended\).
+-   The output items: Include StartTime \(the time accurate to seconds\), RunTime \(s\) and Status \(including Waiting, Success, Failed, Running, Cancelled, and Suspended\).

 **InstanceID and corresponding SQL are as following:**